-Vascular dementia is a group of conditions that cause a decline in cognitive skills.
-People with vascular dementia experience problems with reasoning, judgment, and memory.
-These changes can occur suddenly, or they may be mild and go unnoticed at first.
+Vascular dementia is a type of dementia that can cause a decline in cognitive skills, including memory, reasoning, judgment, and speech.
+These changes can occur suddenly, or they may start mild and go unnoticed at first.

-The most common symptoms of vascular dementia are:
+The most common symptoms of vascular dementia include:

 - confusion and memory problems

 - trouble doing tasks that used to be easy

 - weakness in your hands, feet, arms, and legs

 - frequently getting lost

 - difficulty controlling urination or needing to urinate frequently